 * * * * * * * * * *

 Witches.
 Warlocks.
 Spellcasters.
 That’s what they should be called, those people with magnetic personalities who hold our attention in crowded rooms or make us hang on every word in quiet cafés.

 They have it.
 That certain something that makes us feel good about ourselves for being around them.
 A certain something that compels us to seek them out at parties, at work, and online.
 But what is it that they have?
 And how can I get some?

 We hear a lot about charm in pop culture.
 Cartoon princesses await their Prince Charming.
 Suave men try to charm the pants off their sexual conquests.
 Kids are incessantly chasing after that leprechaun’s lucky charms.
 (OK.
 Not the same.)
 What exactly is charm?

 To be clear, this isn’t an extended essay about enchanted trinkets or magic.
 That’s a different kind of “charm.”
 (Sorry, Potter fans.)
-It’s a book about disposition and demeanor.
+It’s an essay about disposition and demeanor.
 In the broadest possible terms, charm is: